chudley/manatee/docs/working-on-manatee.md

 When working on Manatee, it's convenient to be able to run multiple instances in the same environment.
 This won't allow you to test all possible failure modes, but it works for most basic functionality.
+Known limitations of this method are documented in the "Limitations" section.

 This process involves: